-Magpie - A Commemorative Concert
+Magpie - Postponed

 On Monday, May 4, The Kent Stage will present a special event to end the May 4 Commemoration weekend.
 Magpie - Terry Leonino and Greg Artzner, along with special guests guitarist Rolly Brown, guitar and bassist Charlie Pilzer, will perform an historical musical tribute to all the slain and injured students at Kent State, Jackson State and beyond - setting the events in the cultural context of the movement to end the war in Vietnam.
 The group will be performing a carefully chosen and emotionally powerful selection of songs of and about the era, interspersed with readings from Susie Erenrich’s book “The Cost of Freedom: Voicing a Movement after Kent State 1970,” newly published by KSU Press.